2025 Bonding Tour Invitation

 Why is advocacy work important?
 Advocacy at the Capitol is vital for securing essential funding and attention for Cook County's unique needs.
 Without a dedicated voice in the legislative process, critical resources would not flow to our community.
 While statewide initiatives impact both Cook County and greater Minnesota, targeted advocacy is essential for achieving localized goals.
 For instance, advancements to the Gitchi Gami State Trail rely on the focused efforts of the Cook County Chamber and our engaged members to ensure our priorities are understood and supported by legislators.

 A conservative estimate would be that our efforts have played a large and critical role in securing over millions of dollars in projects and programming for Cook County.
 The average is $1.7 million per legislative session for the Chamber’s direct investment of less than $35,000 annually.
-That is $42.5 gained for each $1 spent with total funding secured reaching over $13M.
+That is $42.5 gained for each $1 spent, with total funding secured reaching over $13M.

 Results of Advocacy Work at the Capitol:

-Gitchi-Gami State Trail - $5.4 million for Cutface Creek to Grand Marais, MN. $1.5 million to match existing funds extending and connecting the existing trail from Ski Hill Road to the commercial center in Lutsen.
-Completion of this segment will also provide key connections to Tofte, Schroeder and Temperance River State Park.
+Gitchi-Gami State Trail - $5.4 million for Cutface Creek to Grand Marais, MN. $1.5 million to match existing funds, extending and connecting the existing trail from Ski Hill Road to the commercial center in Lutsen.
+Completion of this segment will also provide key connections to Tofte, Schroeder, and Temperance River State Park.

-Workforce Housing - $446,000 from Greater Minnesota Workforce Housing Program.
+Workforce Housing - $446,000 from the Greater Minnesota Workforce Housing Program.
 We literally wrote the language that made Cook County eligible.

 Britton Peak-Lutsen Mountains Connector Bike Trail - $350,000 in bonding.